aaronlelevier/dta/README.md

 ## Summary

-This project does web scraping to gather product info, checks for what changed, and then sends an email off the changes in product info.
+This project web scrapes mountain bike product info, checks for what changed, and then sends an email.

+The code currently only works for [Chromag Bikes](https://chromagbikes.com/), but more bike sites are planned in the future.

+This is an exploratory project, meant for the purpose of learning how to build a stable in Erlang.

 ## Details